PraveenDwivedi99/Sales_Insights/README.md

 # Sales_Insights
-This file can accessed using Tableau Online login Credentials.
+This file can be accessed using Tableau Online login Credentials.